kyutc/FingerprintScanner/README.md

 ### calibrate.py
 Run this file to generate calibration values for `config.json`

+### api.py
+Contains the methods to access the API via Python.

 ### configuration.py
 Import this to access the save/load methods for configuration options.